bhuvana-guna/awesome-bash-shortcuts/README.md

 The full list of aliases or shortcuts is in [.custom_cmds.sh](.custom_cmds.sh) file.
 Refer this when using the shortcuts.

 **Note:** This is just **another** way of accessing the commands.
-You can still use the actual long command too.
+You can still use the actual long commands too.

 ## Who can use this?

-If you are command line savvy and never close your terminal, this is for you!
-This is going to make your life super easy and fast!get the job done in half the time it used to take.
+If you are a **command line savvy** and never close your terminal, this is for you!
+This is going to make your life super easy and fast.
 A great time saver!

-If you just use the terminal to do just execute certain commands on a regular basis, this is for you too!
+If you just use the terminal to **execute certain commands** on a regular basis, this is for you too!
 You can just use the shortcuts for those commands and get the job done in less than half the time it used to take.

 This is not recommended for beginners.
 Say if you are new to git commands, it is still recommended to use the full commands to understand how it works.
 But still you can use the shortcuts for the other commands that you use repeatedly everyday.

-## How to add it to the terminal
+## How to add it to my terminal

 Download the repository and run the following commands.
 ```